LeToNode/Play2.0-CN-doc/javaGuide/main/xml/JavaXmlRequests.md

 }
 ```

-Of course it's way better (and simpler) to specify our own `BodyParser` to ask Play to parser the content body directly as Json:
+Of course it’s way better (and simpler) to specify our own `BodyParser` to ask Play to parse the content body directly as XML:

 ```
 @BodyParser.Of(Xml.class)